oracle-livelabs/oic/insight/getting-started/create-a-model/create-a-model.md

 1. The Identifier name is  **Order Number**,  for Milestone select  **Order Received**, the Data Type is **String**.
 2. Click "Assign to Another Milestone" and add the remaining 4 Milestones: **Backordered**, **Discount Applied**, **Shipped** and **Order Completed**
-3. Save and Close your Draft Model.
-You will receive a confirmation that states "Successfully saved changes."
+3. Save your Draft Model.
+You will receive a confirmation that states "Successfully saved the changes."

 Great job creating your Draft Model.